DanielRR76/Get-a-Pet-Backend/README.md

-# Getting Started with Adote um Pet Project
+# Getting Started with GET A PET Project

 ## Available Scripts